 It is possible to find chromium-vanadium alloy steel produced in the USA.
 But you will have to do some digging, as most chromium-vanadium alloy steel is sourced from China.
 American Elements is one company that manufactures chromium-vanadium steel in the United States.

 The labels found on the product or its packaging also help us find American-made wrenches.
 Title 19 Chapter 4 Section 1304 of the United States Code declares that any product made overseas must be labeled as such.
 Therefore, if you are looking for wrenches made in the USA, you should look for the “made in the USA” label.
 But unfortunately, it is not as simple as that.

 The FTC does not adequately monitor the use of this label.
 This is because there is no pre-approval process, and it is up to the individual companies to determine whether their products meet the criteria.
 Unfortunately, this means it is ultimately up to the consumers to watch out for any false “made in the USA” claims and to report them to the FTC.

 Another thing to watch out for is the tricky words some companies use to trick customers into thinking that the products are made in the USA.
 For example, “made” versus “assembled” in the USA.
-When the verb “assembled” is used, it means that the product is not fully made in the USA.
+When the verb “assembled” is used, it means that the product is not entirely made in the USA.
 It simply means the materials were shipped over from abroad and assembled in the USA.
 The label “made in America” is another commonly-used label, but this phrase means that the product could have been made in Canada or Mexico.